 While in office, President Trump declared a national emergency that allowed him to reallocate funding from other priorities to build a harmful border wall.
-Biden, in one of his first executive actions, terminated that national emergency and halted construction on the border wall.
-Now the administration is working to determine which contracts it can get out of and which can be repurposed, and to develop a plan for redirecting border wall funds.
+Biden, in one of his first executive actions, terminated that national emergency and halted construction on the border wall, and the administration’s budget for 2022 asks for no new border wall funds

-These are important steps.
-However, the president must still work to repair the damage that border wall construction has inflicted on border communities and the environment.
+The president must do more than defunding the border wall—he must work to repair the damage that border wall construction has inflicted on border communities and the environment.
 And as the Biden administration moves money out of border wall construction, we must ensure those funds aren’t spent on surveillance or further militarization of border communities.

 Biden has directed the Secretary of Homeland Security to take action to preserve the Deferred Action for Childhood Arrivals (DACA) program, which protects more than 700,000 people who came to the United States as children from deportation, and gives them authorization to work in the U.S.

 This is welcome news for recipients of DACA, a program that the Trump administration continually tried to dismantle.
 Unfortunately, DACA continues to be challenged in the courts, and another administration could attempt to end the program again.
 We need congressional action to legislate permanent protections for DACA recipients, undocumented young people, and all immigrants in the U.S.

 Shifting interior enforcement priorities, ending attacks on sanctuary cities